 We persist in this parody of precision, yet surely there's better approaches.
 Lawyers and others whose careers rest entirely on accurate billing, sometimes to 15 minute resolution, have tools that make gather such data both easy and accurate.
 It seems to me that either it's time to stop taking the data, or to use an alternative that's meaningful.

 As a teenager I worked as a technician for an outfit which, in a desperate attempt to fix massive quality problems, mandated that every part we replaced in the production units go out for analysis by a lab to find the root causes of the failures.
 What if we erroneously replaced something that was, in fact, fine?
 No problem, management patronizingly assured us; they knew we wouldn't make such mistakes.
 We did.
-Since every replaced part must by definition be bad, it behooved us to insure that even these mistakenly-changed devices had failed.
+Since every replaced part must by definition be bad, it behooved us to ensure that even these mistakenly-changed devices had failed.
 I remember putting 110 VAC across a metal-can op amp hoping to fry the silicon!.
 Imagine my shock when the power blew a hole in the package!
 I never found out what root cause the lab assigned that failure to.

 Silly measurements create total contempt from the development team for any metrics.
 If your organization is so broken consider some other, easy, measurements that can yield interesting data while getting people to think.
 For instance, the Aspirin Metric: place a big bottle of aspirin in a centrally-located area and log its rate of consumption.
 Or the Friday Beer Tab Metric: create a spreadsheet that logs the bar tab for the team's weekly gathering.
 Both approaches can tell a lot about burnout.